 Is it OK to Drive with an EVAP Leak?

-If the leak is small it may be unnoticeable except for an engine light which will come on.
+If the leak is small, it may be unnoticeable except for an engine light that will come on.

-If the leak is large the vehicle will likely run bad and need to be fixed before driving.
+If the leak is large, the vehicle will likely run badly and need to be fixed before driving.

 Which unit is the best is debatable and will no-doubt vary among mechanics.